ray-project/ray/doc/source/autoscaling.rst

 Ray clusters come with a load-based auto-scaler.
 When cluster resource usage exceeds a configurable threshold (80% by default), new nodes will be launched up the specified ``max_workers`` limit.
 When nodes are idle for more than a timeout, they will be removed, down to the ``min_workers`` limit.
 The head node is never removed.

 The default idle timeout is 5 minutes.
-This is because in AWS there is a minimum billing charge of 5 minutes per instance, after which usage is billed by the second.
+This is to prevent excessive node churn which could impact performance and increase costs (in AWS there is a minimum billing charge of 1 minute per instance, after which usage is billed by the second).

 Monitoring cluster status
 -------------------------